fireblocks/fireblocks-network-link/README.md

-# Fireblocks Connector for Exchanges
+# Fireblocks Network Link

-This repository contains the OpenAPI specification for the Fireblocks Connector for Exchanges.
+This repository contains the OpenAPI specification for the Fireblocks Network Link.

 https://fireblocks.github.io/fireblocks-connector